Sirajunnasihin/laravel-cms/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/396987/82162573-6940f500-98c7-11ea-974e-888b4f866c74.jpg" alt="Laravel Starter - A CMS like modular starter project built with Laravel"></p>

-# Laravel Starter (based on Laravel 9.x)
+# Laravel Starter (based on Laravel 8.x)
-**Laravel Starter** is a Laravel 9.x based simple starter project.
-Most of the commonly needed features of an application like Authentication, User and Role management Application Backend, Backup, Logviewer are available here.
+**Laravel Starter** is a Laravel 8.x based simple starter project.
+It can be used to build all type of applications.
+Most of the commonly needed features like Authentication, Application Backend, Backup, Logviewer are available here.
 It is modular, so you can use this project as a base and build your own modules.
 You can use the same module in any of the `Laravel Starter` based projects.
+New features and functionalities are being added on a regular basis.

 Please let me know your feedback and comments.

 # Reporting a Vulnerability
 If you discover any security related issues, please send an e-mail to Nasir Khan Saikat via nasir8891@gmail.com instead of using the issue tracker.

-# Appplication Demo
+# Demo
 Check the following demo project.
 It is just a straight installation of the project without any modification.

 Demo URL: http://laravel.nasirkhn.com